 Before you book your venue, be sure to check in with the clergy office to make sure that one of our clergy is available on that date.

 Our rabbis perform interfaith weddings, although their requirements for performing them may vary.
 Please contact each rabbi individually to see if they can help you celebrate your Jewish wedding.
 Weddings can be scheduled at CBI or at other appropriate venues before Shabbat begins, after Shabbat ends, or on days other than High Holy Days/Festivals.
-For information regarding having Rabbi Folberg or Rabbi Levy perform your wedding, please contact Sam Rosenberg at (512) 454-6806.
+For information regarding having Rabbi Folberg or Rabbi Levy perform your wedding, please contact the Clergy Office at (512) 454-6806.

 If you are planning on one of the clergy performing your wedding, please fill out this form: Marriage Request Information Form